Janis loves to occasionally post original recipes, influenced by the creative cooking skills inherited from her mother and aunts.

 - 1/2 teaspoon sea salt

-- Lay catfish fillets in a shallow glass baking dish coated with Pam cooking spray.
+- Lay the fillets in a shallow glass baking dish coated with Pam cooking spray.
 Coat tops of fillets with generous spurts of "I Can't Believe It's Not Butter" spray.
-Place in oven for 20 to 25 minutes or until edges of fillets begin to crisp.
-Serve with choice of white or brown rice, salad or vegetable, and fried plantain.

 Would You Try Curry Catfish?